BenChenVT/BeSpoked_Bikes/README.md

 ## Description

 BeSpoked Bike is a Sales Tracking System.
-It is built with Node.js, and uses React for the front-end.
-The project was developed using VS Code.

 ## Features